unraid/docs/docs/unraid-os/faq/licensing-faq.md

 ## What Happens if My USB Fails?
 Do I Have to Repurchase a License?

-If your USB Flash boot device fails, you can [transfer your](/unraid-os/manual/changing-the-flash-device/) license to a new USB Flash device initially at any time, and subsequently using the automated transfer system once per 12 months.
+If your USB Flash boot device fails, you can [transfer your license](/unraid-os/manual/changing-the-flash-device/) to a new USB Flash device initially at any time, and subsequently using the automated transfer system once per 12 months.